tmsvn/jauu-net/content/posts/2024-01-13-nvim/index.md

 ---
-title: "A Breath of Fresh Air - Updated Neovim Setup"
+title: "A Breath of Fresh Air - From vim to neovim"
 description: ""
 date: 2024-01-12T08:49:59+01:00
 draft: false